Master Your Triathlon Season: Strategic Planning, Goal‑Setting, and Smart Training for Peak Performance

 - Zone 4 (VO₂-max): 0.7-0.8 × threshold pace.

-- Sync with your device – Upload the zones to your watch or phone.
-Many platforms now let you *auto‑adjust** zones after each long run, keeping them current.
+- Sync with your device.
+Upload the zones to your watch or phone.

-- Run with adaptive cues – Choose a “custom workout” that tells you to stay in Zone 2 for 10 min, then push to Zone 3 for 5 min, and so on.
-As you progress, the app will subtly shift the target pace if you’re consistently faster or slower than expected.
+- Run with adaptive cues.
+Select a “custom workout” that keeps you in Zone 2 for 10 minutes, then pushes to Zone 3 for 5 minutes, then drops back.

-- Personalised pace zones keep you training at the right intensity, preventing over‑training and under‑training.
+- Personalised pace zones ensure you work at the right intensity.

 Try this workout this week (8 km total, metric units)

-During the middle 2 km, aim for a 10‑second per kilometre increase over your Zone 2 pace – the real‑time cue will let you know when you’ve hit it.
-If the hill makes you slower, the adaptive feature will automatically relax the target, keeping the effort sustainable.
+During the middle 2 km, aim for a 10-second per kilometre increase over your Zone 2 pace.
+If the hill makes you slower, the adaptive feature will automatically relax the target.

 References